PavanRangani/docs/docs/prd/banking/banking.md

 ### Browse Page

 - Active accounts will be shown in the `Active` tab and Disposed accounts will be shown in the `Disposed` tab.
-- If any tab has no records available, shows that tab as disabled.
+- If any tab has no records available, show that tab as disabled.
-- Show proper message when no records available.
+- Show proper message when no records are available.
   - Message is: `No Bank Accounts Found`
 - Shows the count of the records with each tabs.
-- Active banking page has added button.
+- Active banking page has added a button.
 On click, opens dropdown of banking types.
 On click of any type, open a banking add dialog where type field is prefilled.
 - Each type has its own tables.
 - Column name:
   - Entity
-    - Applicable only for Individual and Joint type entity.
+    - Applicable only for Individual and Joint type entities.
 It shows the owner entity name of the banking.
-      - When Individual banking accounts is pulled to the Joint, shows Individual Name.
+      - When Individual banking accounts are pulled to the Joint, shows the Individual Name.
       - When Joint has its own accounts, shows `Joint` word.
-      - When banking accounts of Revocable trust is pulled to the Joint or Individual, shows Trust name.
+      - When banking accounts of Revocable trust are pulled to the Joint or Individual, shows the Trust name.
 [See more details](./pull-bankings-of-associated-revocable-trust.md#system-rule)
   - Bank/Company
     - Show company name. if company has stock symbol, show it in a bracket.
   - Account Nickname
-    - If account nickname is too long, shows elipsis
+    - If account nickname is too long, show an ellipsis.
   - Account Number
   - Bill Pay
     - Applicable only for `Credit Card`, `Checking` & `Savings` type.
     - If Bill Pay is yes then show `✓` otherwise show `-`.
   - Custody
     - Applicable only for `Credit Card`, `Checking` & `Savings` type.
-    - If the Custody account is yes then show `✓` otherwise shows `-`.
+    - If the Custody account is yes then show `✓` otherwise show `-`.
   - EFTPS
     - Applicable only for `Checking` & `Funding Account` type.
     - If EFTPS is enabled then show `✓` otherwise shows `-`.
   - Notes
-    - If notes is too long then show it in next line.
+    - If notes is too long then show them in the next line.
 - `Funding Account` type is shown first and then `Banking Account` are shown in alphabetical order and then `Loan Facilities` are shown in alphabetical order.
 - On hover of records, shows hover effect.
 On hover, show vertmore action menu on the right side.
   - Vertmore action: `Edit`, `Dispose`, `Restore` & `Delete`